lisboa-daniel/Kolib-2XKO-Combo-Translator/README.md

 - Able to read a translation in text of the inputs
 - Able to visualize the translation in icons
 - Able to generate PNG file of the translated input
-- In the future able to share the combo through a share code
+- Able to share the combo through a share code

 ## How to run this locally